luijkr/blog/_posts/2023-11-21-databricks-spark-associate.md

 #### Subsetting

-- Select columns from a DataFrame: Use the select method to choose specific columns.
+- Select columns from a DataFrame: Use the `select` method to choose specific columns.
-- Drop columns from a DataFrame: Use the drop method to remove unwanted columns.
+- Drop columns from a DataFrame: Use the `drop` method to remove unwanted columns.

 #### Renaming

-- Rename existing columns: Utilize the withColumnRenamed method to rename columns.
+- Rename existing columns: Utilize the `withColumnRenamed` method to rename columns.

 #### Manipulating

-- Cast column types: Use the cast method to convert a column to a different data type.
+- Cast column types: Use the `cast` method to convert a column to a different data type.
-- Create a constant column: Use the lit function to add a new column with a constant value.
+- Create a constant column: Use the `lit` function to add a new column with a constant value.
-- Split an existing string column: Employ the split function to divide a string column into multiple columns.
+- Split an existing string column: Employ the `split` function to divide a string column into multiple columns.
-- Explode an array column: Use the explode function to transform array elements into separate rows.
+- Explode an array column: Use the `explode` function to transform array elements into separate rows.
-- Date manipulations: Use functions like date_add, datediff, and trunc for date manipulations.
+- Date manipulations: Use functions like `date_add`, `datediff`, and `trunc` for date manipulations.

 ### Rows

 #### Filtering

-- Single-condition filtering: Use the filter or where method for basic filtering.
+- Single-condition filtering: Use the `filter` or `where` method for basic filtering.
 - Multiple-condition filtering: Combine multiple conditions using logical operators (`&``, `|``, `~``).

 #### Dropping

-- Dropping duplicates: Use the dropDuplicates (or drop_duplicates) method to remove duplicate rows.
+- Dropping duplicates: Use the `dropDuplicates` (or `drop_duplicates`) method to remove duplicate rows.
-- Sampling: Utilize the sample method to create a random sample of the DataFrame.
+- Sampling: Utilize the `sample` method to create a random sample of the DataFrame.

 #### Sorting

-- Order by one column: Use the orderBy or sort methods to sort the DataFrame by one or more columns.
+- Order by one column: Use the `orderBy` or `sort` methods to sort the `DataFrame` by one or more columns.
 - Change column order: Select columns in a different order to change the column arrangement.

 #### Aggregating

-- Summary descriptions: Use functions like describe or summary for summary statistics.
+- Summary descriptions: Use functions like `describe` or `summary` for summary statistics.
-- Single-/multi-column aggregations: Utilize functions like sum, avg, and max for single or multiple column aggregations.
+- Single-/multi-column aggregations: Utilize functions like `sum`, `avg`, and `max` for single or multiple column aggregations.
-- Grouped aggregations: Use the groupBy method to perform aggregations on specific groups.
+- Grouped aggregations: Use the `groupBy` method to perform aggregations on specific groups.

 ###  Miscellaneous

 #### Combining data

-- Joins: Use methods like join to combine DataFrames based on common columns.
+- Joins: Use methods like `join` to combine DataFrames based on common columns.
+For more details on the types of `joins`, see the [documentation](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-join.html){:target="_blank"}.
-- Broadcast joins: Optimize small-table joins using broadcast joins.
+- Broadcast joins: Optimize small-table joins using `broadcast` joins.
-- Unions: Use union or unionByName to combine DataFrames vertically.
+- Unions: Use `union` or `unionByName` to combine `DataFrames` vertically.

 #### I/O

-- Reading and writing: Use read and write methods to read from and write to various data sources.
+- Reading and writing: Use `read` and `write` methods to read from and write to various data sources.
 - Write by partitions: Improve write performance by specifying the number of partitions.
 - Read schemas: Provide schema information when reading data.
-- Persist/caching: Use persist or cache to persist DataFrames in memory for faster access.
+- Persist/caching: Use `persist` or `cache` to persist `DataFrames` in memory for faster access.

 #### Partitioning

-- Coalescing: Use the coalesce method to reduce (only reduce!) the number of partitions without shuffling.
+- Coalescing: Use the `coalesce` method to reduce **(only reduce!)** the number of partitions without shuffling.
-- Repartitioning: Use the repartition method to either increase or decrease the number of partitions.
+- Repartitioning: Use the `repartition` method to **either increase or decrease the number of partitions.**

 ### Custom Functions

 #### Python UDFs

-- Create Python UDFs: Use the udf function to define a Python UDF.
+- Create Python UDFs: Use the `udf` function to define a Python UDF.
-- Create Pandas UDFs: Use the pandas_udf decorator to create Pandas UDFs.
+- Create Pandas UDFs: Use the `pandas_udf` decorator to create Pandas UDFs.
-- Execution of Python and Pandas UDFs: Apply UDFs using the withColumn method.
+- Execution of Python and Pandas UDFs: Apply UDFs using the `withColumn` method.

 #### Scala UDFs

-- Create Scala UDFs: Register Scala UDFs using the udf function.
+- Create Scala UDFs: Register Scala UDFs using the `udf` function.
-- Execute Scala UDFs: Apply Scala UDFs using the withColumn method.
+- Execute Scala UDFs: Apply Scala UDFs using the `withColumn` method.

 #### Spark SQL Execution

-- Execute a SQL query: Use the spark.sql method to execute SQL queries on DataFrames.
+- Execute a SQL query: Use the `spark.sql` method to execute SQL queries on DataFrames.